hfxunlp/transformer/README.md

 #### `bpe.py`

-A tool borrowed from [subword-nmt](https://github.com/rsennrich/subword-nmt) to apply bpe for translator
+A tool borrowed from [subword-nmt](https://github.com/rsennrich/subword-nmt) to apply bpe for `translator`.

 #### `moses.py`